-The interface between ALMA and the astronomical community is provided by the three partners through the ALMA Regional Centres (ARCs).
+The interface between ALMA and the astronomical community is provided by the three partners through their respective ARCs.
 These are located at NAOJ in Mitaka, Japan, for the East Asian partnership, at ESO in Garching, Germany, for the European partnership, and at NRAO in Charlottesville, USA, for the North American partnership.
-The ARCs are staffed by scientists with expertise in radio astronomy, millimetre and submillimetre astronomy, and interferometry, and their purpose is to work with the community of astronomers to maximise the scientific productivity of the telescope.
+The ARCs are staffed by scientists with expertise in radio astronomy, millimetre and sub-millimetre astronomy, and interferometry, and their purpose is to work with the community of astronomers to maximise the scientific productivity of the telescope.